-What Do Seventh-day Adventists Believe about the Prophetic Gift?
+What Do Adventists Believe About the Gift of Prophecy?

-Any person the Holy Spirit chooses can serve with the prophetic gift.
-And Adventists believe this gift has been manifested in a unique but powerful way in recent times, and will be even more so in the last days.
+Adventists believe this gift has been expressed in a unique but powerful way in recent times—and will be even more so in the last days.

-- Why this spiritual gift is so important
+- Why the gift of prophecy is important to Adventists

 - How the prophetic gift has enriched the Adventist Church

 - How to test the validity of prophets and prophecies

 Before we get into the details, here is the the Seventh-day Adventist Church’s fundamental belief on the topic:

 “The Scriptures testify that one of the gifts of the Holy Spirit is prophecy.

 This gift is an identifying mark of the remnant church and we believe it was manifested in the ministry of Ellen G. White.

 Her writings speak with prophetic authority and provide comfort, guidance, instruction, and correction to the church.
 They also make clear that the Bible is the standard by which all teaching and experience must be tested.”